 General Enrollment Period

-If you happen to miss your Initial Enrollment Period, you do get another chance to enroll for Medicare Parts A and B between January 1 and March 31 each year (called the ‘General Enrollment Period’).
+Happen to miss your Initial Enrollment Period.
+You do get another chance to enroll for Medicare Parts A and B between January 1 and March 31 each year (called the ‘General Enrollment Period’).
 However, if you enroll during this period, your Medicare coverage will begin on July 1 of the same year.

 Other Medicare enrollment periods that you should know